 Walking is an inexpensive and healthy way to get from place to place, but it can come with risks.
 California roads can be chaotically busy, often making them dangerous places for pedestrians.
 Safety research organizations report that pedestrian fatalities are, in fact, on the rise nationwide.
 In this age of distracted driving, drivers have a duty to be on the lookout for pedestrians.
 When drivers fail to check for persons on foot before turning or traveling through an intersection, they may be held legally responsible for the injuries they cause for that pedestrian.
 Read on to learn about some common reasons for pedestrian accidents in California.
-If you’ve been injured in a pedestrian accident in Stockton, contact the skilled personal injury lawyers at Redkey Gordon Law Corp for a complimentary consultation on your case.
+If you’ve been injured in a pedestrian accident in Stockton, contact the skilled Personal injury attorneys Stockton at Redkey Gordon Law Corp for a complimentary consultation on your case.

 1. Distracted driving: The recent rise in pedestrian accidents is believed by many safety experts to be due in part to an increase in distracted driving.
 Drivers who have their heads down while texting or scrolling through social media are less likely to complete a full scan of the road ahead while driving, and thus fail to see smaller objects like pedestrians or cyclists.

 2. Failure to look before making a turn: While waiting to make a turn, drivers may become so preoccupied with waiting for traffic to clear that they fail to check whether pedestrians have started to cross in the crosswalk before starting to drive.

 3. Drunk driving or other impairment: Drivers who are intoxicated are far less likely to look carefully for pedestrians when driving through an intersection.
 Many pedestrian injury accidents occur at night or on the weekends, in part due to the problem of drivers being under the influence of alcohol or drugs behind the wheel.